Samuel Abbott Green: Return to Boston

+Mayoralty

+In 1881, he was elected mayor of Boston, but served only one term.

+During his time in office, the three members of the Boston Police Commission were removed and liquor license receipts increased by $22,000.

+His reelection campaign portrayed him as a man who listened and cared about the impoverished citizens within Boston.
+He lost the election by 2,138 votes to his predecessor, Democrat Albert Palmer.

 Historical studies

-Green gave much time to historical studies, and was librarian of the Massachusetts Historical Society from 1868 until his death.
+Green devoted much of his time to historical studies and was librarian of the Massachusetts Historical Society from 1868 until his death.
 He was also elected a member of the American Antiquarian Society in 1865, and served as its vice-president from 1904 to 1918.
 In addition to a large number of papers on scientific and historical subjects, Green published: